-In the Netherlands these other wildfires are predominantly fires in dunes and heathlands, that both are reported under grassland.
+In the Netherlands these other wildfires are predominantly fires in dunes and heathlands, that both are reported under Grassland (non-TOF).
 Emissions from these 'other' wild fires therefore are reported in CRF Table 4(V) under Grassland remaining Grassland.

 Under KP-LULUCF emissions from wildfires on deforested land are covered by these other wildfires (i.e. wildfires on land that before was converted from forest to another land use).
-The total area grassland that is under D land, however, is only 1.4 to 2% of the total grassland area.
-Similarly to emissions from forest fires the wildfire area reported under KP-LULUCF Deforestation is calculated proportional to the Grassland area under Deforestation compared to the total Grassland area.
+The total area Grassland (non-TOF) that is under D land, however, is only 1.4 to 2% of the total Grassland (non-TOF) area.
+Similarly to emissions from forest fires the wildfire area reported under KP-LULUCF Deforestation is calculated proportional to the Grassland (non-TOF) area under Deforestation compared to the total Grassland (non-TOF) area.

-Kyoto tables -detailed information 13
+13 Kyoto tables -detailed information